HenryLi-0/wpilib-observer/README.md

 ### Goal

 The Observer was created to send a message on Discord whenever a new PR or Release is created for a specific repository, using the GitHub API and Discord Webhooks! (since, as far as i researched, its not possible to setup webhooks directly for repositories you dont have administrative permissions in?)
-Currently still looking for any bugs or weird behaviors...
+Currently still looking for any bugs or weird behaviors... (this is my first time with the GitHub API and running something continuously on a raspberry pi)

 ### Setup